-This Dutch Oven Chicken Pot Pie is a quick and easy one-pot meal loaded with tender chicken breast, fresh vegetables, and a rich, creamy gravy.
-Topped with a single pie crust, this lightened-up version of the comfort food classic is sure to be a crowd-pleaser.
-It's a warm, savory pot pie recipe that's perfect for a cozy weeknight dinner.
+This Dutch Oven Chicken Pot Pie is a quick and easy one-pot meal filled with tender chicken, fresh vegetables, and creamy gravy.
+Topped with a single pie crust, it's a lighter take on a comfort food classic that is perfect for a cozy weeknight dinner.

-I love using a Dutch oven to make this dish because itβs quick, easy, and cleanup is a breeze.
-Just prepare the filling, add a rolled-out pie dough on top, and bake for 30 minutes.
-Itβs that simple!
+I love using a Dutch oven for chicken pot pie because itโs quick and easy, with minimal cleanup.
+Just prepare the filling, top it with rolled-out pie crust, and bake for 30 minutes.

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.